alanryn/personal-site/content/projects/umbrella-store/index.md

 shopifyLogo: true
 ---

 A quick and simple Shopify store, for demo purposes only.
+It implements most of the tutorials outlined on my site.

 [View Site](https://sunny-day-umbrellas.myshopify.com/)